 RECIPE NOTE: The chocolate dipped version was not only cleaner and easier to store, it also more closely resembled the Frango Mints.

 Want more chocolate candies?
-Here are some paleo and vegan ones to try!
+Here are some additional Paleo and vegan ones to try!

 - 8 oz dark chocolate, chopped (I used a Trader Joe's brand, there are many to choose from)